Dartmoor Bridge Reserve: Enjoy Riverside Freedom Camping in Hawke’s Bay Countryside

 What Is the Nearest Town for Supplies and Services?

-When you're running low on supplies, head to Napier, just a 30-minute drive away.
-You'll find various local amenities, including grocery options, medical facilities, and dining spots to satisfy all your needs.
+For supplies and services, head to Napier, just a 30-minute drive from Dartmoor Bridge Reserve.
+You’ll find grocery stores, medical facilities, and dining options to meet your needs.

 Can I Have a Campfire or BBQ at the Site?